AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 This release includes fixes to the following critical issues:

-* For some Brand Portal users, the [!UICONTROL Download] pop up takes time in loading the assets if they are large in size.
+* The [!UICONTROL Download] pop up takes a lot of time while loading assets.
-* In Tag Picker, the **[!UICONTROL General Tags]** with long labels get truncated.
+* The long labels or tags do not display appropriately for search filters.
-* When you are trying to download renditions, the rendition names are getting trimmed.
-It affects in understanding which rendition you are downloading.
+* Unable to display long rendition names on the Download dialog.
-* While previewing the video-type asset in card view, the asset does not load.
+* Unable to preview video assets in Card view.
-* If you are trying to download a single asset or a single rendition, the downloaded file is of zip type.
+* While downloading an asset or a rendition of an asset, the downloaded file is of zip type instead of retaining the original source file type.

 ## Previous releases